winery/winery/CONTRIBUTING.md

 # Contributing Patches

 We love seeing people contribute patches to the Winery project and the process is relatively simple.
+In general, we follow [GitHub's fork & pull request model](https://help.github.com/articles/fork-a-repo/).
+Since we are an Eclipse project, we have requirements on commits.
-The requirements to commit are modest but very important to the Eclipse Foundation and the intellectual property of the open source project.
+These requirements are modest but very important to the Eclipse Foundation and the intellectual property of the open source project.
-The following is the general process by which we operate.
+The following is the general process by which we operate:

 * You must have a signed Eclipse Contributor Agreement.
 * This agreement must be under the **same email address** as the Git pull request originates from.
 * The commit must be signed.

 * When the pull request is made, a git-hook will validate the email address.
- * If the result is a green checkbox then the Jetty committers can review the pull request.
+  * If the result is a green checkbox then the [Winery committers](http://projects.eclipse.org/projects/soa.winery/who) can review the pull request.
-  * If the result is a red X then there is absolutely nothing the Jetty committers can do to accept the commit at this point.
+  * If the result is a red X then there is absolutely nothing the Winery committers can do to accept the commit at this point.

 * This may not be the final form a commit will take, there may be some back and forth and you may be asked to re-issue a pull request.